 Topical Treatments

-The most common age spot over-the-counter (OTC) remedies include ingredients such as hydroquinone, glycolic acid, or kojic acid.
+The most common over-the-counter (OTC) remedies for age spots include hydroquinone, glycolic acid, and kojic acid.
 While they can be effective, they can also irritate the skin, especially on people with dry or sensitive skin.
-There have also been some safety concerns regarding hydroquinone (currently, the FDA allows it to be sold OTC in 2% concentrations).
+There have also been safety concerns regarding hydroquinone (currently, the FDA allows it to be sold OTC at 2% concentration).
 It is best to do a patch test or consult your dermatologist before trying a new product.
 A dermatologist can also prescribe more potent topical treatments than are available OTC.

 Concealing Age Spots With Makeup

 Kelly Schultz, makeup artist and owner of JuLu Beauty, says, “In general, less is more.
 The simplest, quickest way to minimize age spots is to choose a medium foundation that will diffuse the appearance in one application.”
-If you have more time, Shultz suggests a four-step process of applying color corrector, then concealer and foundation on top, followed by a setting powder to protect and secure the layers.
+If you have more time, Shultz suggests a four-step process: apply a color corrector, then concealer and foundation on top, and finish with a setting powder to protect and secure the layers.
 She cautions against using concealer alone, explaining, “Whether you use a concealer or color corrector, you must lightly apply and blend into the skin and surrounding surface.
 If it is not blended, it will appear obvious in texture and density.”

-For age spots on the hand or neck, Schultz suggests using an aerosol waterproof foundation that will cover lightly and keep you from transferring color to other materials and body parts.
+For age spots on the hand or neck, Schultz suggests using a waterproof aerosol foundation that covers lightly and prevents color transfer to other materials and body parts.

 The Takeaway

-Learning how to take care of our skin as we age can be a tricky issue.
+Learning how to take care of our skin as we age can be tricky.
 But we have some good news — using niacinamide for skin can help with multiple issues, and it’s even great for all ages.